Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you don't like something change it; if you can't change it, change the way you think about it."
+> "True wisdom comes to each of us when we realize how little we understand about life, ourselves, and the world around us."
-> — **Mary Engelbreit**
+> — **Socrates**

 ---